ValoCookie/osu-Requests/README.md

 ## Disclaimer

-osu!lazer Requests is an independent utility and is not affiliated with or endorsed by Twitch Interactive, Inc. or ppy Pty Ltd.
+osu!
+Requests is an independent utility and is not affiliated with or endorsed by Twitch Interactive, Inc. or ppy Pty Ltd.